 NFOIC exercises advocacy, education and resolve.
 We are keenly aware of the challenges to access information in an increasingly digital world.

-We are a nonpartisan alliance of state & regional affiliates promoting collaboration, education & advocacy for open government, transparency & freedom of information.
 Our members include citizen-driven nonprofit FOI organizations, academic and First Amendment centers, journalistic societies and attorneys.
 NFOIC is located at the University of Florida College of Journalism and Communications and works closely with its neighbor, the Brechner Center for Freedom of Information.

-Each year, NFOIC and its members convene the FOI Summit.
+Each year, NFOIC and its members convene the National FOI Summit.
 This two-day event features ideas, experiences and discussions about the latest issues and trends around freedom of information laws, policies and practices at the state and local levels across the U.S.

 - Work to start up new, and support existing, citizen-driven Freedom of Information and First Amendment organizations.

 - Foster the open exchange of information through networking and an annual conference.

 - Counsel and educate appointed and elected public officials on their legal responsibilities around open government and transparency.

 - Offer a national, collective voice on freedom of Information issues.